SaiSindhuja197/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

    ![](./Images/e6t1p2.png)

-1. Click on the **Open semantic model** view allows you to view the relationships between different tables within the data warehouse.
+1. Click **Open semantic model** from the top toolbar to view the relationships between the tables in your data warehouse.

     ![](./Images/e2t3p4.png)